Project-EPIC/epic-osm/README.md

 2. How should we handle Geo Objects?
 Should the domain object itself inherit from RGeo?
 Should we use RGeo? yes.
 3. What is best practice: super(args) vs. post_initialize?

+##Development Questions: October 5, 2014

+1. Finalize version 1 questions and then refactor the code.

+2. Running new import script on server (and to create local offline copies)

+###V1 Questions:
+1. Top contributors (per analysis window)
+	a.
+What's the metric here?  nodes, changesets, what makes an active user?

+2. Recent edits
+	a.
+Again, what's the metric?
+Nodes, changesets, etc?
+	b.
+Returns geometries for visualization

+3. POI count
+	a.
+What defines a point of interest.
+	b.
+Weekly/Monthly buckets

+4. Length of Ways
+	a.
+Rivers, roads, etc.
+	b.
+Weekly/Monthly buckets

+5. Building Count
+	a.
+Especially tasks which
+	b.
+Weekly/Monthly buckets